-Ada D. Stewart, MD, FAAFP, a family physician with the Eau Claire Cooperative Health Centers, Columbia, South Carolina, is a member of the board of directors of the American Academy of Family Physicians.
+Ada D. Stewart, MD, FAAFP, a family physician with the Eau Claire Cooperative Health Centers in Columbia, South Carolina, is a member of the board of directors of the American Academy of Family Physicians.
 The AAFP represents 131,400 physicians and medical students nationwide.
-As an AAFP board member, Stewart advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.
+As an AAFP board member, Stewart advocates on behalf of family physicians and patients to inspire positive change in the U.S. health care system.

-Stewart has also earned additional certification in HIV care from the American Academy of HIV Medicine and is certified as a Hospice Medical Director by the Hospice Medical Director Certification Board.
+Stewart has also earned additional certification in HIV care from the American Academy of HIV Medicine and is certified as a hospice medical director by the Hospice Medical Director Certification Board.

 Stewart is board certified by the American Board of Family Medicine.
 She has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.